microsoft/msquic/docs/api/QUIC_CONNECTION_EVENT.md

 The number of unidirectional streams the peer is willing to accept.

+`BidirectionalIncrement`

+The increment of how many additional bidirectional streams the peer is willing to accept.

+`UnidirectionalIncrement`

+The increment of how many additional of unidirectional streams the peer is willing to accept.

 ## QUIC_CONNECTION_EVENT_PEER_NEEDS_STREAMS

 This event indicates the peer is currently blocked on the number of parallel streams the app has configured it is willing to accept.